 Identifying the common purslane weed — and intentionally growing purslane — is one of the easiest ways to harvest early spring greens.
 But until recently, I had no idea that purslane weed was edible.

-Here’s how it looked: In early spring I’d prepare my garden beds, plant seeds of lettuce, spinach, Swiss chard, and bok choy, wait for them to sprout, hope the snails didn’t get them, curse these thriving weeds with teardrop shaped leaves, and pull them out.
-The plant itself is very pretty – low growing and non-invasive – but it just didn’t belong there, in my garden.
-Sure, now it seems silly.
+In early spring I’d prepare my garden beds, plant seeds of lettuce, spinach, Swiss chard, and bok choy, wait for them to sprout, hope the snails and snails didn’t get them, curse this thriving purslane weed that was growing rampantly, and pull them all out.

+Growing purslane — or foraging for it — it good for your health!
+Common purslane is high in alpha-linolenic acid (ALA), an omega-3 fatty acid generally found in vegetables.
 It’s also high in vitamins A, C and E, and in dietary minerals such as iron, magnesium, calcium, potassium and manganese.